Non-Abelian and Type-A Conformal Anomalies from Euler Descent: Abstract

 \section{Abstract}

-{ We show that the type-A conformal anomaly in $2n$ dimensions follows from standard Stora-Zumino descent, starting from the Euler invariant polynomial for the Euclidean conformal group $SO(2n+1,1)$ in $6d$, thereby placing type-A anomalies on the same footing as ordinary perturbative ’t Hooft anomalies.
+{ We classify the non-Abelian anomaly of the Euclidean conformal group $SO(2n+1,1)$ in $2n$ dimensions via Stora-Zumino descent from its Euler invariant polynomial in $2n+2$ dimensions.
+In this way, we place the conformal anomaly on the same footing as ordinary perturbative ’t Hooft anomalies.
+We also explore the relation of the non-Abelian anomaly to the known \textit{type-A Weyl anomaly}, which involves projecting into a Weyl cocycle.
 We discuss implications for anomaly inflow, and 't Hooft anomaly matching for the full conformal group with a Wess-Zumino-Witten term.
-In 4d, this enables the construction of a dilaton effective action matching the full type-A $SO(5,1)$ conformal anomaly. }
+In 4d, this enables the construction of a dilaton effective action matching the full non-Abelian $SO(5,1)$ conformal anomaly. }